o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

 ## What is a feature in Elasticsearch Learning to Rank?

-Elasticsearch LTR Features correspond to Elasticsearch queries.
+Elasticsearch LTR features correspond to Elasticsearch queries.
 Elasticsearch queries contain the expressive needs for most feature development.

 Obvious features might include traditional search queries, like a simple "match" query on title: